wasdac9/aadhaar-ocr/README.md

 The points are marked in red with their order(try to choose points similar to the image below, we only need data part of the image).

+Note: Since the original image is B/W the points are white in color

 The four points need not form an exact rectangle it can form any quadrilateral because we perspective transform the image later on.

 ![alt text](https://github.com/wasdac9/aadhaar-ocr/blob/main/aadhaar_front_example.png)